sunghlin/blog/_posts/2014-07-12-Jekyll-Powered-Blog-on-Github.md

 ## Site generator

 So far, we only have no contents in our blog.
 To quickly start a blog, we can use some generators to help us.
-I recommand two generators: [jekyll-bootstrap-3](https://github.com/dbtek/jekyll-bootstrap-3) and [Poole](http://getpoole.com/).
+I recommend two generators: [jekyll-bootstrap-3](https://github.com/dbtek/jekyll-bootstrap-3) and [Poole](http://getpoole.com/).
 Please clone their files and put it into the root folder of your repository.

 ## Jekyll config

-The configuartions of Jekyll is set in file `_config.yml`.
+The configurations of Jekyll are set in file `_config.yml`.
 Here, I introduce some basic configurations used in Jekyll

-- **Markdown engine**: the default from bundler is kramdown, which is recommanded by Git.
-You can change to any other engine as you want.
+- **Markdown engine**: the default from bundler is kramdown, which is recommended by Git.
+You can change to any other engine, as you want.
 ^
 	markdown: kramdown